 Required Reading

-Before you attempt to create any Bard extensions, it would be wise to learn how to write a TipTap extension first.
+Before you attempt to create any Bard extensions, it is wise to learn how to write a Tiptap extension first.
 Otherwise you’d be trying to learn how to ride a motorcycle before you can even ride a bike.
-Or a unicyle before you can juggle.
-To have a better understanding of how to write a TipTap extension, you’d in turn benefit greatly on reading about how ProseMirror works.
+Or a unicycle before you can juggle.
+To have a better understanding of how to write a Tiptap extension, you’d in turn benefit greatly on reading about how ProseMirror works.

-Writing custom extensions for Bard is pretty complicated, but can be rewarding and give you powerful results.
+Writing custom extensions for Bard is pretty complicated, but can be rewarding and provide powerful results.

 - The ProseMirror guide — Yes, it’s really long, but you should at least pretend to read it

-- Checking out the code samples for the core TipTap extensions, so you can understand how TipTap relates to ProseMirror
+- Checking out the The Tiptap documentation and code samples for the core Tiptap extensions, so you can understand how Tiptap relates to ProseMirror

 - If you don’t know how to extend the control panel yet, go ahead and read up on that first.
 The code snippets later will be part of your extension to the control panel.
 Alternatively, you may also extend the control panel through the creation of an addon.